cecula-vereafy/java-library/README.md

          vereafy.resend("mobile_number_to_be_verified","pinRef");

 The resend method returns a response that should look like this:

              {
                  "status": "success",
                  "pinRef": 1293488527
              }

 ## Get Balance

-To get you balance on Vereafy, the getbalance method is used this way:
+To get your balance on Vereafy, the getbalance method is used this way:

             Vereafy vereafy = new Vereafy("your_APIKEY");
             vereafy.getBalance();
-The method requires not parameter, and the returned response should look like this:
+The method requires no parameter, and the returned response should look like this:

             {
                  "balance":355
             }